Dennis vanEngelsdorp

 Dennis vanEngelsdorp is an associate professor of entomology at the University of Maryland, College Park.
 He is the Chief Scientist for the Bee Informed Partnership and has been involved in a number of studies aimed at understanding colony collapse disorder.
 VanEngelsdorp was formerly the chief apiarist for Pennsylvania.
-His was married to H. G. Carrillo, a professor of English at George Washington University, until Carrillo's death of COVID-19 in April 2020.
+He was married to H. G. Carrillo, a professor of English at George Washington University, until Carrillo's death of COVID-19 in April 2020.